amitvmehndiratta/IVIM-DKI-MRMP2021-old/README.md

 1. **'ivimDKItvtool.mlappinstall'**: Matlab App installer for accessing IVIM-DKI with TV analysis toolbox 'ivimDKItvtool'.
 Kindly click install the app ivimDKItvtool.mlappinstall by double-click on the icon and app gets installed after clicking 'install'.
 After installation, click on 'APPS' section in matlab and then select ivimDKItvtool_1 icon to start the app.

  - ivimDKItvtool app execute IVIM-DKI analysis with TV, consisting of two tabs:
-  1. Input Data and Analysis, where IVIM-DKI data with model as wellas TV parameters are fed to IVIM-DKI model with TV, and
+  1. Input Data and Analysis, where user needs to select IVIM-DKI data and define model and TV parameters; these inputs are fed to IVIM-DKI model with TV after clicking on 'Analyse IVIM-DKI model with TV', and
-  2. Output, where parameter maps can be viewed and saved as nii.gz format, and ROI statistics also included in this tab, where ROI can be loaded such as tumor, BPH, or PZ ROI and mean and standard deviation of parameters are calculated for ROI provided, which is displayed on app and saved as .txt.
+  2. Output, where IVIM-DKI parameter maps can be viewed in different colormaps and saved as nii.gz format.
+ROI statistics also included in this tab, where ROI can be loaded such as tumor, BPH, or PZ ROI and statistics can be performed after clicking on 'Calculate ROI stats and Save statistics' where mean and standard deviation of IVIM-DKI parameters are calculated, which is displayed on app and saved as .txt file for ROI provided.

    - ivimDKItvtool app Front-side:
       ![image](https://user-images.githubusercontent.com/66351266/119770742-3d911b80-beda-11eb-8989-5452b8c5e863.png)